 The Society organises events, with a regular programme of talks and seminars between September and May each year.
 Our meetings are held in Manchester and in London, and are open to all.

-The Society promotes the conservation of historic computers, and runs a number of specialised Working Groups.
+The Society promotes the conservation of historic computers, and runs a number of specialised Projects.
 Early computers that have been conserved by the society can be seen in UK museums.
 We welcome people to help in our restoration and demonstration activities.

 For more about membership and our aims follow the link About the CCS.
 Note that a voluntary annual donation of £15 is customary from members to support our computer restoration and conservation work.